3D printing glossary

 HST

-Mineral Fiber Filled : material loaded with mineral fibers.
+Mineral Fiber Filled: material filled with mineral fibers.

 3D printing

 Additive manufacturing process.
-Here are some technologies that coexist: FDM, SLA and Selective laser sintering…
+Here are some of the technologies that coexist: FDM, SLA and Selective Laser Sintering …

-Machine intended for the production of 3-dimensional parts, by depositing successive layers of molten material.
+Machine for manufacturing 3-dimensional parts by depositing successive layers of molten material.

-Partial or complete representation of an object (existing or planned) in order to test and validate certain aspects.
-The model can be produced on a given scale, most often reduced or enlarged to facilitate viewing.
+Partial or complete representation of an object (existing or planned) to test and validate certain aspects.
+The model can be produced to a given scale, usually reduced or enlarged for easier viewing.

 Object obtained by 3D modeling.